Jem Wolfie Sits On Her Kitchen Counter, Leaning Forward In A Skintight Low-Cut Crop Top

-Social media star Jem Wolfie stunned her 2.7 million Instagram followers after posting a series of pictures where she showcased her new home — while sitting on her kitchen counter in one picture.
+Social media star Jem Wolfie stunned her 2.7 million Instagram followers after posting a series of pictures where she showcased her new home and relaxing while sitting on her kitchen counter.

-For the occasion she wore a revealing camisole in the lightest of gray hues.
+For the occasion, she wore a revealing camisole in the lightest of gray hues.
 The color was a flattering choice to complement the Aussie model’s sun-kissed skin.
 The camisole featured a very revealing scooped neckline that gave fans a generous view of Wolfie’s cleavage.
 The fabric appeared to be a clingy cotton-like material that hugged her curves, and only the tiniest of spaghetti straps offered support.
 The cami was cropped at the bottom, ending at Wolfie’s midriff.
 The hem was also ruffled, adding a trendy accent to the otherwise classic staple.

 Wolfie coupled the crop top with a pair of shorts that were so tiny, they exposed nearly all of the model’s tanned legs.
-The background of the shorts was a bright white color — playing off the tones of the kitche setting — but were covered with a pretty floral pattern in a pink and blue palette that offered the shot a little pop of color.
+The background of the shorts was a bright white color — playing off the tones of the kitchen setting — but were covered with a pretty floral pattern in a pink and blue palette that offered the shot a little pop of color.

-They were a high waisted style that accentuated Wolfie’s hourglass figure.
-In addition, the cut of the garment perfectly hugged Wolfie’s hips.
+The shorts were a high waisted style that accentuated Wolfie’s hourglass figure.
+In addition, the cut of the garment perfectly hugged her hips.

 The Instagram star kept the rest of her look casual and simple.
 Her honey blond hair was left un-styled, and her loose locks were tossed over her left shoulder.
 She posed by perching on top of her kitchen’s island, leaning forward with her hands between her legs.

-Wolfie made the post in order to give followers a glimpse of her new home.
+Wolfie’s post gave her followers a glimpse of her new home.
 In her caption, Wolfie explained that the process had taken nearly two years to complete.
-In addition to showing off her kitchen, she also shared images of her cozy bedroom, luxurious bathroom, and relaxing outdoor area.
+In addition to showing off her kitchen, she also shared images of her cozy bedroom, luxurious bathroom, and a relaxing outdoor area.
 The model has been so successful that she was even able to build a small private movie-theater in her home.

 View this post on Instagram